walmartlabs/concord-website/docs/plugins/ansible.md

   argument of `ansible-playbook` command.
 Check [the official documentation](http://docs.ansible.com/ansible/latest/playbooks_variables.html#id31) for more details;
-- `privateKey`: path to a privateKey file or with nested `org`, `secretName` and `password` the name of a Concord secret SSH key to use to connect to the target servers;
-- `user`: string, username to connect to target servers;
 - `retry`: retry flag, see [Retry and Limit Files](#retry-limit)
 - `tags`: string, a comma-separated list or an array of [tags](http://docs.ansible.com/ansible/latest/playbooks_tags.html);